top of page

 I am someone who dreams big.
 Programs, projects, books, ideas to help people — the list is long.
 Maybe your list is long too.

-But here’s the honest part: big visions are inspiring… and sometimes paralysing.
+But here’s the honest part: big visions are inspiring… and sometimes paralyzing.
 When someone is tired, overwhelmed, or just trying to keep their head above water, those grand plans can feel so far away that it’s easier to do nothing at all.

 That’s where this quote matters.

+Because the power isn’t in the grand intention.
 It’s in the tiny, almost invisible action that actually happens.

 • A quick text: “Thinking of you today.
 No need to reply.”